Tianyi2/2023_SP51_CMS_GroupB/theme.md

   - Our Teachers (check the image provided by the client) (may add more as client did not provide much information here)
   - Awards (Detail -- images + descriptiion)
   - Academice Partner
-  - Button to Contact Us / Schedule…
+  - Button to Contact Us / Schedule

 ##### 3. Classes (Schedule / Our Programmes / Programmes / Program)
   - Subject offeres (subjects)